swiftlang/repo-templates/CONTRIBUTING-custom.md

 # CONTRIBUTING.md Custom Template

-## GOALS / INSTRUCTIONS
+## Guidelines [to mantainer]
-- If you have more details than the swift.org/contributing guide, copy and paste this template.
-Fill it out with the sections that make sense.
+- If you have more details than the [Contributing to Swift guide](https://www.swift.org/contributing/), copy and paste this template.
-- If you have the same details as swift.org/contributing, you'll add a section to your README and ignore this template.
+- If you have the same details as [Contributing to Swift guide](https://www.swift.org/contributing/), you'll add a section to your README and ignore this template.
-- Take the sections that apply and leave the ones that don't
+- Only use the sections that are are relevant
 - Remove all brackets and questions posed at you as the author

 ----------